Dough Ball

 Surface tension

 Surface tension is the key concept.
 The outer skin of the dough ball should be smooth and tight, like a drum.
-This tension:
+This tension holds the ball's shape during proofing, creates resistance that allows controlled stretching, prevents the dough from spreading into a flat disc, and helps form the cornicione during baking.

 If the ball is not taut enough, it will spread flat during proofing.
-If it is too tight, it will be hard to stretch and may spring back.
+Too tight, and it will be hard to stretch and may spring back.
+After testing dozens of shaping approaches, I've found that 4-6 rotations on a slightly tacky surface hits the sweet spot for most doughs.

 Ball proof (final proof)

-After shaping, dough balls undergo a final proof — the last fermentation stage before stretching and baking.
-During this phase, yeast continues to produce gas while the gluten relaxes, making the dough extensible enough to stretch into a pizza.
+After shaping, dough balls undergo a final proof, the last fermentation stage before stretching and baking.
+Yeast continues to produce gas while the gluten relaxes, making the dough extensible enough to stretch into a pizza.

 Proofing schedules